aragon/nest/Guide_for_submitting_a_proposal_for_grants.md

 ## Grant size

-Funding: Up to $100k in ETH, split into chunks paid out over achieved deliverables.
+Funding: from $50k up to $100k in ETH, split into chunks paid out over achieved deliverables.

 Success reward: Up to $50k in ANT, given out when all deliverables are ready.